 Every mom knows the struggle of listening to a crying one-year-old and not being able to figure out what he or she wants.
 You pick them up, they go limp noodle in your arms.
 You try a toy, they throw it.
 You try a snack, they push it away.
 You give them some milk … aha!
 That’s the golden ticket.
 Whew!
 Finally figured it out.

 Just reading that scenario evokes feelings of panic and frustration, doesn’t it?

 Yes, parenting gets a bit easier as your child begins to articulate his or her wants and needs (well … in this sense, anyway.
 Then you enter a whole new realm of frustrating called the “why phase.” 😉 )

 But there is a way to start communicating with your babies before they can vocalize any words beyond “mama” or “dada.”
 The secret to early communication is baby sign language, and it has been a wonderful tool for us with all of our babies.

 Here is why you should teach your baby sign language, why you shouldn’t be afraid of it, and how to start teaching it to your babies:

 Why Baby Sign Language?

-We used baby sign language with our older son, Aidan, and are currently teaching our second son, Andrew.
+We used baby sign language with our older son, Aidan, and are currently teaching our second son, Andrew. (**Update: we’ve now used it for all three of our babies!)
 Here are the main reasons we love using baby sign language:

 Enables early communication